Polynucleotides

 What it costs.

 Polynucleotides are priced by area.
-Most clients start with eyes (the area most clinics won’t put filler in), then build to face if they want skin-quality improvement across the whole face.
+Most clients start with eyes (the area most clinics won’t put filler in).
+Then they build to face if they want skin-quality improvement everywhere.

-Best results are a course of three sessions, three weeks apart.
+Best results come from three sessions, three weeks apart.
 We agree the protocol at consultation.
 Free 30-minute consultation if you’re new.

 What they actually do.

-Polynucleotides are short, purified DNA fragments — usually derived from salmon roe (highly purified, no allergenic protein).
-They’re a regenerative injectable, not a filler.
+Polynucleotides are short, purified DNA fragments.
+Usually from salmon roe.
+Highly purified.
+No allergenic protein.
+They’re a regenerative injectable.
+Not a filler.
 They don’t add volume or change your features.

-When I inject them into the layer just below your skin, they switch on the cells (fibroblasts) that produce collagen, elastin and hyaluronic acid.
-Effectively, they wake up the cells that have been sleeping.
-The result builds slowly: skin gets thicker, denser, better quality.
-Lines soften because the skin is healthier, not because something has been filled in.
+I inject them into the layer just below your skin.
+They switch on the cells (fibroblasts) that make collagen, elastin and hyaluronic acid.
+They wake up cells that have been sleeping.
+The result builds slowly.
+Skin gets thicker, denser, better quality.
+Lines soften because the skin is healthier.
+Not because something has been filled in.

-The area where polynucleotides shine is the under-eye.
-The skin there is the thinnest on the face and the area most prone to dark circles, hollowness and crepiness as we age.
-Filler under the eye is risky — it’s a tight space with nearby blood vessels and the dreaded Tyndall effect (a bluish tint when filler sits too superficially).
+Polynucleotides shine in the under-eye.
+The skin there is the thinnest on the face.
+The area most prone to dark circles, hollowness and crepiness as we age.
+Filler under the eye is risky.
+It’s a tight space.
+Blood vessels are close.
+Then there’s the dreaded Tyndall effect (a bluish tint when filler sits too superficially).
 Polynucleotides give us a way to improve under-eye quality without those risks.

-Other places they earn their keep: scarred skin, sun-damaged skin, skin that’s lost density after weight loss or pregnancy, and the neck/décolleté where filler isn’t typically appropriate.
+Other places they earn their keep: scarred skin, sun-damaged skin, skin that’s lost density after weight loss or pregnancy.
+And the neck and décolleté where filler isn’t usually right.

 Who this is for.